CKita/Bees/README.md

 ## Instructions

-1. Choose between the two types of analyses (survival vs. lethal/sublethal) and go to the respective folder;
+1. Choose between the type of analysis you want to reproduce (lethal, sublethal or consequences) and go to the respective folder;

 2. Run the main script of each folder to calculate the mean effect sizes;